Exams to take over the summer

 MATH 224: Integral Calculus

 MATH 290: Linear Algebra and Multivariable Calculus

 MATH 291: Intensive Linear Algebra and Multivariable Calculus

-The Math Placement Exam is required for all McCormick students regardless of AP/IB scores and must be completed by July 11, 2014.
+The Math Placement Exam is required for all McCormick students regardless of AP/IB scores and must be completed by early July.
 During Wildcat Welcome, you will receive a math placement recommendation based on your exam score.

 If you've previously studied a foreign language (Arabic, Latin, Chinese, French, Japanese, Korean, German, Hebrew, Hindi-Urdu, Italian, Persian (Farsi), Portuguese, Russian/Slavic, Spanish, Swahili, or Turkish), and you plan to continue your studies at Northwestern, you'll need to determine at what level to begin.
 Departments teaching these subjects may also use your scores on the Advanced Placement (AP) Examination and/or SAT II in lieu of a Northwestern placement exam to help you plan an appropriate academic program.